rajeevt2001/Dos-serial-video/README.md

 ## Getting Started

+Download the Zip from releases section.
+Extract the contents of the zip file.
 There are 2 folders one is the transmitter and one is the reciever.
 On Transmitter side:
 - Place the transmitter python script folder on the server or computer which is the source of the video.